savonet/book/language.md

 4. execution of the stream generator to actually produce audio.

-The two last phases can be resumed by the following fact: Liquidsoap is a _stream generator generator_, it generates stream generators.
+The two last phases can be resumed by the following fact: Liquidsoap is a _stream generator generator_, it generates stream generators.\TODO{give an example of a reduction of the language, e.g. a list.init which generates a list of sources?}

 Basic expressions
 -----------------